gbif/hp-swissnatcoll/en/publishing-with-dagi.md

    - catalogNumber duplicates
    - empty scientificName or catalogNumber cells
    - duplicated headers or un-titled columns
-   - an unwanted space after a header
+   - any unwanted space after a header

 ⚠️ There are fields that are not available for mapping because they are added by DAGI automatically : _institutionCode_, _institutionID_, _collectionCode_, _collectionID_ and _datasetID_.
 These attributes are based on GRSciColl and GBIF.